 technical questions about equipment and software used by voice talent who record at home - moderated by Beau Weaver

-Members: 564
+Members: 557

 Started by Judy Fossum.
-Last reply by Howard Ellison Jan 19.
+Last reply by Howard Ellison Jan 19, 2013.
 1 Reply 0 Likes

 Started by Judy Fossum.
 Last reply by Scott Gentle Oct 31, 2012.
 3 Replies 0 Likes

-Comment by Jamie Blythe on January 18, 2013 at 10:08pm I use Twisted Wave and promote it to every other voice talent I know.
+I use Twisted Wave and promote it to every other voice talent I know.
 It is hands down, THE BEST!!!!

-Comment by George Washington III on December 23, 2012 at 9:57pm For anyone out there who uses Sound Forge 10, I have put together a script that will allow for punch and roll editing, so long from and audiobook narration gets a bit easier! http://voevolution.com/2012/12/19/punch-and-roll-edits-for-sound-fo...
+For anyone out there who uses Sound Forge 10, I have put together a script that will allow for punch and roll editing, so long from and audiobook narration gets a bit easier! http://voevolution.com/2012/12/19/punch-and-roll-edits-for-sound-fo...

-Comment by Howard Ellison on December 22, 2012 at 6:39pm At the close of another year working with the excellent Twisted Wave editor, it's time to say thanks again to Beau Weaver for his input to that outstandingly productive app - and best wishes for the holiday season and New Year.
+At the close of another year working with the excellent Twisted Wave editor, it's time to say thanks again to Beau Weaver for his input to that outstandingly productive app - and best wishes for the holiday season and New Year.

-Comment by Victoria Phelps on October 18, 2012 at 6:50pm I have a question, I need to know which would you use to do an audition when you are away from home.
+I have a question, I need to know which would you use to do an audition when you are away from home.
 An I pad or an I phone? and is there an audition app for goggle? or the smart phones that are not from apple? thank you

 It's been about 12 years since I've had to deal with ISDN at a technical level.
 I'm inquiring to my phone company (CenturyLink) about costs involved with installing a line, and the representative asked, "...are you looking for ISDN PRI info or just single ISDN lines."